m3kan1cal/serverless-awsapi/README.md

 -->
 # Serverless Microservice via REST API

-This example demonstrates how to setup a [RESTful Web Service](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services) wrapper around a Note-taking microserivce, allowing you to create, search, read, update and delete Notes.
+This example demonstrates how to setup a [RESTful Web API](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services) interface to expose a Note-taking microserivce, allowing you to create, search, read, update and delete Notes.
 DynamoDB is used to store the data.
-This is just an example and of course you could use any data storage as a backend in true microservice fashion.
+This is just an example and, of course, you could use any data model or data store as a backend in true microservice fashion.

 ## Getting Dependencies